 An Australian table grape grower enjoyed the best prices in nine years, a more consistent pick and steady prices throughout the season, after adopting the Delytics crop quality system.

 We often get asked how the systems we develop benefit growers.
 I took the opportunity to ask grower Glenn Pearmine that question when I was visiting his vineyard in Central Queensland, Australia in November 2019.

 In this video Glenn tells us how using our system made a positive impact on his business and what he is now doing differently …

-Consumer acceptability has hit a five-year high for Australian table grapes - just one year after Delytics helped the industry put new maturity standards in place.
-Nielsen data has shown a marked increase in consumer demand and prices over the same time-frame, which is exactly what the industry set out to achieve.
+Consumer acceptability of Australian table grapes hit a five-year high, just one year after Delytics helped the industry put new maturity standards in place.
+Nielsen data shows increased consumer demand and prices over the same time-frame, which is exactly what the industry set out to achieve.